hannibal002/SkyHanni/CONTRIBUTING.md

 - Avoid using deprecated functions.
     - These functions are marked for removal in future versions.
     - If you're unsure why a function is deprecated or how to replace it, please ask for guidance.
+- When renaming or replacing a symbol other code already uses, keep a deprecated alias under the old name instead of deleting it right away.
+Open pull requests that still use the old name then keep compiling and their authors get time to react.
+Remove the alias in a separate pull request one or two months later, and note that date in a TODO comment above it.
 - Future JSON data objects should be made in kotlin.
 - Config files should be made in **Kotlin**.
     - There may be legacy config files left as Java files, however they will all be ported eventually.